jan-warchol/selenized/utils/README.md

 ### Requirements

 - [Python](https://www.python.org/) with development files.
 Python 3.7
-  and 2.7 is known works; 3.5 and 3.6 might work, but nobody tried yet,
+  and 2.7 is known to work; 3.5 and 3.6 might work, but nobody tried yet.
 - [Colormath](https://github.com/gtaylor/python-colormath) Python library.

 Example requirements installation for Debian/Ubuntu Linux and Python 2.7: